timeplus-io/docs/docs/proton-kafka.md

 :::info

-For examples to connect to various Kafka API compatitable messsage platforms, please check [this doc](tutorial-sql-connect-kafka).
+For examples to connect to various Kafka API compatitable message platforms, please check [this doc](tutorial-sql-connect-kafka).

 :::